reemaw-ai/mlinsightx-agent/README.md

 # mlinsightx-agent
-Train -> Explain -> Narrate -> Evaluate - Fully Automated with AI Agents
+Train -> Explain -> Narrate -> Evaluate -> Report - Fully Automated with AI Agents

 **MLInsightX — A fully automated, multi-agent ML system that trains models, generates explainability artifacts, produces stakeholder narratives, and self-evaluates model quality using Gemini + Google ADK.
 It takes a tabular dataset, trains a model, generates explainability artifacts, narrates the results for stakeholders, evaluates the quality of that narrative, and packages everything into reusable outputs.
 This project started from my actual pain as a data scientist: I kept repeating the same pattern (train → explain → summarize) across projects.
 MLInsightX is my attempt to automate that loop using agents.
 Built as the final project for the Kaggle 5-Day AI Agent Intensive Course powered by Google.**